-The Queensland Council of Social Service (QCOSS) provides a range of supports to assist the sector to implement the HSQF, primarily organisations funded under the Community Services and Child and Family funding streams that are transitioning to the HSQF for the first time.
+Queensland Council of Social Service (QCOSS) provides a range of supports to assist the sector to implement the HSQF, primarily organisations funded under the Community Services and Child and Family funding streams that are transitioning to the HSQF for the first time.

 Free QCOSS support includes:

 One-on-one or small group support – to assist organisations that are new to HSQF to implement a quality system and prepare for their quality assessment activities.
 Organisations can contact QCOSS for support or be referred by their departmental contract officer.
-Apply for support here or call the switchboard on 07 3004 6900.
+Apply for support here or call 07 3004 6900.

 Policy templates and supporting documents have been developed by QCOSS to assist organisations with implementing the Human Services Quality Framework (HSQF).
 The templates provide a way for organisations to check whether their existing policies and procedures meet all the criteria of the standards or to draft new policies and procedures if needed.
 You can access the templates here.